 6. Be in charge of your party choices

 Make heart-healthy choices at parties.
-Bring a healthy appetizer or dessert, so you know there will at least be one healthy choice.
-Use smaller plates to reduce the amount of food you eat, avoid sauces made from cream, half-and-half or meat drippings.
-Choose low-calorie desserts like fruit.
+Bring a healthy appetizer (raw veggies or home made whole wheat pita chips with Greek yogurt or hummus dip, corn chips & guacamole, edamame) or dessert (fat free pudding based dessert, fruit crisp) so you know there will at least be one healthy choice.
+Use smaller plates to reduce the amount of food you eat.
+Avoid: sauces made from cream, half-and-half or meat drippings, high fat meats-meatballs, sausage, pigs in a blanket, fried chicken wings.
 And don’t drink too many calories.

 7. Say no politely